caspercommunityio/casper-analytics-api/README.md

 **Once you have run at least each jobs one time** (except api:ProcessHistory), you can run the tests via the command line

+See also the "actions" tab on github.
+The tests are running after each commit.

 ```
 php artisan test
 ```